Menu

 Habitats and Wildlife

 The forest here is primarily beech.
 It can be absolutely stunning in the mid-to-late fall.
-There are also numerous rock outcroppings.
-A stream runs through the property, plus there is a vernal pool and some Red Maple Swamp on the Bowker Street portion of the property.
+There are also numerous rocky outcroppings.
+A stream runs through the property, plus there is a vernal pool and some red maple swamp on the Bowker Street portion of the property.
 The connector trail to Hatch Lots Conservation Area passes along the edge of Burnt Plain Swamp.

 Historic Site: No